 Exam board: AQA

 The Extended Project Qualification (EPQ) is designed to allow students to choose an area of interest they would like to explore and deepen their understanding of.
-Students are required to: choose an area of interest and draft their project title and aims, plan, research and carry out their project, keep a production log of all stages of the project production, review and evaluate their progress, complete the project product, prepare and deliver a presentation and review the outcome of their project and presentation.
 The project can either take the form of a 5,000-word written report or an artefact and 1,000-word report.
 The artefact can be a performance, model, portfolio, creative writing etc.

 There is no final examination for this course.
 Students are assessed on the final product of their project and on the process itself.
 The qualification will assess the students’ ability to manage, develop, record, realise and evaluate their projects.

 You need to be an independent learner and will be required to work in your own time to meet deadlines and complete your project.